apollographql/apollo-client/docs/source/apollo-server/setup.md

   rootValue?: any,
-  formatError?: Function, // function used to format errors before returning them to clients validationRules?: Array<ValidationRule>, // additional validation rules to be applied to client-specified queries logFunction?: Function, // function called for logging errors and info formatParams?: Function, // function applied for each query in a batch to format parameters before passing them to `runQuery` formatResponse?: Function, // function applied to each response before returning data to clients })
+  formatError?: Function, // function used to format errors before returning them to clients validationRules?: Array<ValidationRule>, // additional validation rules to be applied to client-specified queries formatParams?: Function, // function applied for each query in a batch to format parameters before passing them to `runQuery` formatResponse?: Function, // function applied to each response before returning data to clients })